 When it’s sunny, solar radiation heats the earth, which in turn warms the air near it.
 As a result, the rate of cooling with height is greater than the adiabatic lapse rate, and we have “unstable” conditions that are characterized by thermal turbulence (warm air rising, cold air falling) that actively mixes air parcels.
 Thermal turbulence is very good at dispersing anything in the air, including spray droplets.

-When solar radiation is low or absent, the earth cools and so does the air near it.
-As a result, air temperature rises with height.
+When solar radiation is low or absent, the earth cools and this mostly affects the air near it.
+As a result, air temperature rises with height, and the daytime temperature / height profile is inverted.
 Air parcels no longer move up or down, in fact they return to their original location if displaced.
 This results in a “stable” atmosphere, also called an inversion.

 Inversions are dangerous because they are associated with very low dispersion, and a spray cloud will remain concentrated and may linger over the ground for a long time, like ground fog.